 In this post, I share the very best cruise packing tips you need to know.
-If you’re a first time cruiser (and even if you’re not), this cruise packing list will help you to avoid forgetting any necessities.
+Whether you’re a first time cruiser or cruise veteran, this cruise packing list will help you to keep organized and have everything you need for a cruise vacation.

 If you’re looking for a full list of Amazon cruise essentials, I’ll include some resources at the bottom of this post.